-Partial opioid agonists and opioid antagonists are used alone or in combination in the treatment of opioid use disorder.1-7 Buprenorphine (Subutex[®]) buprenorphine/naloxone (Bunavail[®], Suboxone[®], Zubsolv[®]) and naltrexone (ReVia[®], Vivitrol[®]) are Food and Drug Administration (FDA)-approved for the treatment of opioid dependence.1-7 Naltrexone is also FDA-approved for use in alcohol dependence.^{2,3} Buprenorphine is available as a sublingual tablet, buprenorphine/naloxone is available as sublingual tablet sublingual film and buccal film, and naltrexone is available as a tablet and extended-release suspension for injection.1-7 Products which contain buprenorphine are classified as Schedule III controlled substances.
-The transdermal and injectable formulations of buprenorphine, Butrans[®] and Buprenex[®], respectively, are FDA-approved for use in the management of pain and will not be discussed within this review.^{8,9} Buprenorphine and buprenorphine/naloxone sublingual tablets are currently available generically.
+This review will focus on the partial opioid agonists and opioid antagonists.
+These agents are used alone or in combination in the treatment of opioid use disorder with several agents used for the reversal of opioid overdose.1-9 Buprenorphine (Subutex®) buprenorphine/naloxone (Bunavail®, Suboxone®, Zubsolv®) and naltrexone (ReVia®, Vivitrol®) are Food and Drug Administration (FDA)-approved for the treatment of opioid dependence.1-7 Naltrexone is also FDA-approved for use in alcohol dependence.
+Naloxone solution and naloxone auto-injector (Evzio®) are used for the emergency treatment of known or suspected opioid overdose, as manifested by respiratory and/or central nervous system depression.8-9 Buprenorphine is available as a sublingual tablet, buprenorphine/naloxone is available as sublingual tablet sublingual film and buccal film, and naltrexone is available as a tablet and extended-release suspension for injection.
+Naloxone is available as a vial for injection, prefilled syringe for injection and auto-injector solution (Evzio®)1-9 Products which contain buprenorphine are classified as Schedule III controlled substances.
+The transdermal and injectable formulations of buprenorphine, Butrans® and Buprenex®, respectively, are FDA-approved for use in the management of pain and will not be discussed within this review.
+Buprenorphine and buprenorphine/naloxone sublingual tablets, naltrexone tablets and naloxone vials and prefilled syringes are currently available generically.

-Buprenorphine is a partial opioid agonist at the μ -opioid receptor (associated with analgesia and dependence) and an antagonist at the κ -opioid receptor (related to dysphoria).^{1,4-7} Compared to full opioid agonists, partial agonists bind to the μ -opioid receptor at a higher degree while activating the receptor to a lesser degree.
-Partial opioid agonists reach a ceiling effect at higher doses and will displace full opioid agonists from the μ -opioid receptor.
-Although buprenorphine is associated with significant respiratory depression when used intravenously, or by patients with concomitant benzodiazepine or alcohol abuse, it is associated with a lower abuse potential, a lower level of physical dependence and is safer in overdose when compared to full opioid agonists.11 During buprenorphine administration, opioid-dependent patients experience positive subjective opioid effects which are limited by ceiling effect.4-7
+Buprenorphine is a partial opioid agonist at the $\mu$ -opioid receptor (associated with analgesia and dependence) and an antagonist at the $\kappa$ -opioid receptor (related to dysphoria).1,4-7 Compared to full opioid agonists, partial agonists bind to the $\mu$ -opioid receptor at a higher degree while activating the receptor to a lesser degree.
+Partial opioid agonists reach a ceiling effect at higher doses and will displace full opioid agonists from the $\mu$ -opioid receptor.
+Although buprenorphine is associated with significant respiratory depression when used intravenously, or by patients with concomitant benzodiazepine or alcohol abuse, it is associated with a lower abuse potential, a lower level of physical dependence and is safer in overdose when compared to full opioid agonists.
+During buprenorphine administration, opioid-dependent patients experience positive subjective opioid effects which are limited by ceiling effect.4-7